yordan-hristov/mkit-trainings/course-lvl-up-fe-1/module-01-oop-fp-vcs/version-control-systems/README.md

 Your objectives are to:

 - Create a new branch
-- Add new property called `git` that has a value `"Git is a DevOps tool used for source code management."`
+- Add new property called `git` that has a value `"Git is an awesome tool used for version control management."`
 - Commit the changed file

-_Pro tip: Follow the [best practices](https://www.conventionalcommits.org/en/v1.0.0/) for naming branches and commit messages_
+_Pro Tip: Follow the [best practices](https://www.conventionalcommits.org/en/v1.0.0/) for naming branches and commit messages._

 ## Exercise #2 - Rebasing And Resolving Conflicts

-After you have completed `Exercise 1`, your next objectives are to:
+After you have completed Exercise 1, your next objectives are to:

 - Rebase your branch with `feature/john-doe-solution`

-- Resolve the conflict is such way that you keep your changes but also John Doe's changes.
+- Resolve the conflict in such way that you keep your changes but also John Doe's changes.

 ## Exercise #3 - Cherry Picking

-After you have completed `Exercise 2`, your next objectives are to:
+After you have completed Exercise 2, your next objectives are to:

 - Cherry-pick the `feat: git flow` commit from `feature/cherry-pick`

 - Cherry-pick the `feat: github flow` commit from `feature/cherry-pick`

-_Pro tip: use `git log --oneline feature/cherry-pick` to see the commits' `SHA`_
+_Pro Tip: use `git log --oneline feature/cherry-pick` to see the commits' `SHA`._

 **After you have completed all Exercises, your final task is to push the branch to remote.**

 If you have completed all steps and all unit tests pass you can expect a success message in the terminal after you push to remote.
 Otherwise you will see an error message.
 If you feel stuck, checkout a new branch and start over.